 The purpose of individual employment counselling is to provide women with one-on-one support as they navigate their career paths.
 Each session is approximately one hour in length, and clients may meet with a case manager for one session only, or for multiple sessions, depending on their goals and on the nature of support they seek.
 While sessions are tailored to meet the unique needs of each client, generally work is done within several specific areas:

 Many clients are at a point of transition, where they are ready to make changes in their careers but are unclear about which direction to take.
-Women can work with a Case Manager to move through an in-depth career exploration process.
+Women can work with the Career Counsellor to move through an in-depth career exploration process.
 This process encourages women to self-reflect on values and interests, to explore possibilities and opportunities, and to identify concrete steps required to take action.
+A bi-monthly Women's Only Career Decision Making workshop will be offered onsite.

 Through supportive individual counselling, clients can work to develop the skills required to conduct an effective job search.
 Information and assistance is provided with resume writing, cover letter writing, networking, job interviews, and job search strategies.
 Some clients find it helpful to have someone to “check-in” with on a regular basis as they seek employment.